UCSD-Historical-Enrollment-Data/webreg_scraper/scripts/webregautoin/README.md

 ## Authentication Modes
 Prior to March 26, 2024, this script supported either Push or SMS mode.
 Now, because of the new [Duo Universal Prompt](https://blink.ucsd.edu/technology/security/services/two-step-login/universal-prompt.html), only Push is supported.
-In any case, the authentication mode only matters at the beginning, during startup, since the login script needs to handle the authentication process.

-Push mode means that, when the script is starting up, the script will initially authenticate you using Duo Push.
+This script only supports Duo Push: when the script is starting up, the script will initially authenticate you using Duo Push.

 Keep in mind that you'll need to restart the login script setup process every 6-7 days to ensure you can still keep yourself logged in.

+~~Also, Ruby is a clown~~

 ## Requirements
 In order to ensure that you _can_ use this script, ensure that the following technical and non-technical requirements